CallEmUp/spotifySongAnalysis/README.md

 As observed from the results, all of the selected features yielded higher ROC-AUC values than valence, thus indicating that they are all better predictors.
 However, the "best" predictor from the data analysis was the combined feature predictor, with the ROC-AUC of 0.59.

 ## Question 10:
-Which is a better predictor of whether a song is classical music – duration or the principal components you extracted in question 8?
+Which is a better predictor of whether a song is classical music – duration or the principal components extracted in question 8?

 For this analysis, I aimed to determine if song duration or principal components (extracted from various song features in question 8) can predict whether a song is classified as classical music.
 Understanding this relationship can provide insights into how different musical characteristics contribute to the classification of music genres, particularly classical music.
 In order to do this, I used logistic regression models to assess the predictive power of both duration and principal components.
 The results are as follows:

 Based on the analysis, principal components are a significantly better predictor of whether a song is classical music compared to using duration alone.
 The ROC-AUC score for the principal components model was 0.9564, which is much higher than the 0.5651 for the duration model.
 The classification report for the principal components model shows a substantial improvement in recall for the classical music class (0.90) compared to the duration model (0.00).
 Additionally, the principal components model has a much higher precision for the classical music class (0.14) than the duration model (0.00), although it is still quite low.
 The ROC curve for the principal components model illustrates a far superior performance, with an area under the curve close to 1, indicating excellent discriminative ability.
 In contrast, the ROC curve for the duration model is much closer to the diagonal line, indicating performance close to random guessing.
 These results suggest that the combination of various song features captured by principal components provides a more comprehensive understanding and significantly better predictive power for classifying classical music compared to using duration alone.

-## Extra Credit:
+## Question 11:
-Tell us something interesting about this dataset that is not trivial and not already part of an answer (implied or explicitly) to these enumerated questions
+What is something interesting about this dataset that is not trivial and not already part of an answer (implied or explicitly) to the previous questions?

 For this analysis, I aimed to determine whether there are statistically significant differences in the average tempo of songs between different musical keys.
 Understanding these differences can provide insights into how key selection might influence the tempo of a composition, which is valuable for both music theory and practical composition.
 To achieve this, I used an Analysis of Variance (ANOVA) test followed by Tukey's Honestly Significant Difference (HSD) test for post-hoc analysis.
 ANOVA is useful in this context as it allows us to determine whether there are any statistically significant differences in the means of multiple groups (in this case, the different keys), and Tukey's HSD test helps to identify which specific pairs of keys differ.
 The results are as follows: